aalgadhi/KADDAD/README.md

 ```

 ## Team members roles
-Ahmad Algdahi: fixed logical issues, completed the design to match the required, further splitted the code into react components, added Arabic Language support
+Ahmad Algdahi: fixed logical issues, completed the design to match the required, further splitted the code into react components, added Arabic Language support<br>
-Alridha Almajed: converted the website into React components and fixed logical errors
+Alridha Almajed: converted the website into React components and fixed logical errors<br>
-Mohammad Murtada: developed the base structure of the website in JS and HTML
+Mohammad Murtada: developed the base structure of the website in JS and HTML<br>
-Rakan Alseed: wrote the description of the website, wrote the installation procedure, worked on final edits
+Rakan Alseed: wrote the description of the website, wrote the installation procedure, worked on final edits<br>
-Salman Alamri: developed the base structure of the website in JS and HTML
+Salman Alamri: developed the base structure of the website in JS and HTML<br>